What is macro photography? Macro-photography versus close-up photography

 The larger the aperture (e.g. f/1.8), the wider the diaphragm and the more light reaches the lens.
 The depth of field is then shallow, and the zone of focus is very small, and vice versa.
 At the same time, the longer the focal length (e.g. 180mm), the shallower the depth of field.
-Depending on the type of lens you are using you must thus adjust the aperture to obtain the desired background effect.
+Depending on the type of lens you are using you must thus adjust the aperture to obtain the desired background effect in your macro images.

-Pay attention, however, in macro-photography, not to limit the focal plane excessively with an overly shallow depth of field, because you won’t get enough detail.
+Pay attention, however, in macro photography, not to limit the focal plane excessively with an overly shallow depth of field, because you won’t get enough detail in your macro photo.
 Apertures of f/8 and f/11 are recommended, although the choice depends on the desired outcome.

-In order to better light your subject, you can use external flashes, such as cobra flashes or ring flashes, which allow for more uniform lighting.
+In order to better light your subject in your macro photo, you can use external flashes, such as cobra flashes or ring flashes, which allow for more uniform lighting.
 To maximize the magnification of your lens, add a close-up filter.

-You might also take advantage of lens extension tubes which will move the lens further from your camera and closer to the subject: the closer you focus, the larger your magnification.
+You might also take advantage of lens extension tubes which will move the lens further from your camera and closer to the subject: the closer you focus, the larger your magnification in your macro image.

 Filters are another handy accessory: don’t hesitate to apply a variety of filters (UV, ND, etc.) to limit glare, reflections, and other distortions, to sharpen the image, and improve contrast.

 If this is your first attempt at macro-photography, patience will be your best friend.
-The art of taking time, observing, and waiting are skills necessary to making beautiful photos.
-Macro-photography will also demand some trial and error before you get it right.
+The art of taking time, observing, and waiting are skills necessary to shooting beautiful macro photos.
+Macro photography will also demand some trial and error before you get it right.